vals/letmeguesswhereyourefrom.com/post.md

 I knew that N-grams of words are commonly used for document classification, and thought I can make something similar for just letters in names.
 Turns out this was already nicely implemented in the scikit learn as a parameter to the CountVectorizer class.

-Largely, I followed the [scikit-learn text analytics tutorial](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).
+For the most part I followed the [scikit-learn text analytics tutorial](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).
 The tutorial said "bags of words" representations of documents typically have more than 100 0000 features.
 Since a "document" in my case is a name, there are not so many n-grams in each.
-To get a large number of featuers I set the CountVectorizer to consider all n-grams for all n between 1 and 5.
-I limit the maximum number of features to 100000 so that I know how large the data sets will be.
+To get a large number of featuers I set the CountVectorizer to consider all N-grams for all N between 1 and 5.
+I limited the maximum number of features to 100000 so that I would know how large the data sets would be.

-As per the tutorial, I push the output of the CountVectorizer trough a TfidfTransformer.
-The idea is to downscale weights of features that occur in many samples.
+As per the tutorial, I push the output of the CountVectorizer through a TfidfTransformer.
+The idea with this is to downscale weights of features that occur in many samples.

-Finally we use these features to train a Multinomial Naive Bayes model.
+Finally, I use these features to train a [Multinomial Naive Bayes model](http://scikit-learn.org/stable/modules/naive_bayes.html).
+(I'm not discussing much of the details of the methods here, as they are well described in the references.
+A thing about scikit-learn for applying machine learning that I like is also that you can use a lot of very nice tools without knowing much about the details.)

-We combine all these steps to a pipeline, so we can easily jsut supply raw text and get a categorical prediction.
+All these steps are combined to a pipeline, so we can easily just supply raw text and get a categorical prediction.

     from sklearn.feature_extraction.text import CountVectorizer
     from sklearn.feature_extraction.text import TfidfTransformer